 Adornato is a self-described "visual activist" who uses the politics of representation and the aesthetics of visual art to create provocative epigrams exploring recognition and viewer engagement.

-This insightful and satirical work targets contrived preconceived notions of the contemporary world set out by scholars and popular culture, and challenges the colonial and patriarchal gaze, and classicism, with lighthearted but poignant existentialism.
+This engaged and satirical work targets contrived preconceived notions of the contemporary world set out by scholars and popular culture, and challenges the colonial and patriarchal gaze, and classicism, with lighthearted but poignant existentialism.

 Adornato presents multiple antiquated and modern narrative entry points from 'western' pop culture, art history, or Catholicism, and creates a user-friendly visual language that aims to dismantle stereotypes, colonized spaces, and stimulate layered critical thinking.